adamdehaven/shared-ui-components/README.md

 pnpm --filter "@kong-ui/{package-name}" run dev
 ```

-### Authorization via Personal Access Tokens
+### env variables and Personal Access Tokens

+> **Note**: All `env` variables **must** be located at the root of the repository.

+The [root shared Vite config](/vite.config.shared.ts) sets the Vite `envDir` for packages to point to the root `.env.*` files.
+These `env` files contain the variables needed in order to interact with some of the package sandboxes (i.e. for authorization to the Konnect, KAuth, and Kong Manager APIs).

-The [root shared Vite config](/vite.config.shared.ts) exports a `getApiProxies` helper that returns an object of API proxies to pass to the package-level `config.server.proxy`.
+For authorization, the root config also exports a `getApiProxies` helper that returns an object of API proxies to pass to the package-level `config.server.proxy`.
 Under the hood, these proxies also add an `Authorization` header to outgoing request that utilze PAT tokens sourced from `/.env.development.local`.

 #### Configuring a PAT